-Dr. Hammond Pearce (he/him) is a Research Assistant Professor at NYU Tandon's Department of Electrical and Computer Engineering and in the NYU Center for Cybersecurity.
-His main research focus is in cyber-physical systems (CPS) cybersecurity, including in additive manufacturing and in industrial informatics, and also examines the implications of machine learning (ML) on design and applications in this space.
+Dr. Hammond Pearce (he/him) is a Lecturer (Assistant Professor) at UNSW Sydney's School of Computer Science and Engineering and a Visiting Scientist at NYU Tandon's Department of Electrical and Computer Engineering and in the NYU Center for Cybersecurity.
+His main research focus is in cybersecurity of embedded and cyber-physical systems (CPS), including in additive manufacturing and in industrial informatics, and also examines the implications of machine learning (ML) on design and applications in this space.
 He received the B.E.
 (Hons) degree in Computer Systems Engineering in 2014 and the Ph.D. in Computer Systems Engineering in 2020 both from the University of Auckland, Auckland, New Zealand.
 In 2019 he took part in the NASA International Internship Programme and worked at NASA Ames in California, and he has also worked in several industry positions, including as a full-stack web developer and as an electronics contractor working on Li-ion battery management systems.
 His other research interests include IoT, CPS, compilers, and AI / ML.

 May 2022 - we won a distinguished paper award for our publication 'Asleep at the Keyboard?
 Assessing the Security of GitHub Copilot's Code Contributions' at IEEE Symposium on Security and Privacy (SP / Oakland)!

 May 2022 - excited to announce that we will be presenting a Black Hat Briefing this year in Las Vegas - keep an eye out for 'In Need of 'Pair' Review: Vulnerable Code Contributions by GitHub Copilot'

 March 2022 - Based on my work on GitHub Copilot cybersecurity, I am quoted in CS Online: Why you can't trust AI-generated autocomplete code to be secure